 Ofsted is the Office for Standards in Education, Children’s Services and Skills.
 The purpose of Ofsted is to inspect and regulate services that care for children and young people, and services providing education and skills for learners of all ages.

 Re: Ofsted Report - October 2021

-Following is the latest Ofsted report for Lakenham Primary School.
+Following is the Ofsted report for Lakenham Primary School in October 2021.
 There are so many strengths that have been recognised within the report.
 When I joined the school as headteacher in September 2018, we began a five-year plan for improvement.
 This inspection happened after three years, two which were interrupted by COVID.
 To ensure children can become the best learners, the foundations of wellbeing, behaviour and personal development needed to be solid; these are.
 An interesting curriculum has been developed and the next step that was on the journey of improvement is working on the detailed specific knowledge to be taught so that it builds each year.

 Behaviour and attitudes– I am thrilled that at the end of the inspection, the inspectors agreed that all of the good criteria and all bar one area of the outstanding criteria were met.
 However, as all the outstanding criteria now needs to be met, rather than best fit from the past, the judgement is Good.
 The inspectors praised the pastoral support, CALM provision and approaches that meet the needs of children.

 “Pupils’ behaviour and attitudes towards each other is of a high standard …….
 This is partly due to the interesting nature of the curriculum.
 It is also because of the way that leaders and staff have focused on pupils’ wellbeing.
 As a result, pupils are able to overcome worries and anxieties so that they can better access their lessons.”